jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-01-08-handling-failed-builds-on-github-pages.md

 ## Use the same versions

-Instead GitHub publishs the [dependencies and versions] and provide a handy JSON endpoint.
-In the Jekyll tutorial it shows how to call the endpoint provided in your `Gemfile` to specify the version of the `github-pages` gem running in production:
+GitHub publishes the [dependencies and versions] and provides a handy JSON endpoint.
+In the Jekyll tutorial it shows how to call the endpoint in your `Gemfile` and specify the version of the `github-pages` gem:

 {% highlight ruby %}
 source "https://rubygems.org"